jdtsmith/indent-bars/README.md

 ## Indentation

 `indent-bars` only works with space-based indentation, i.e. `indent-tabs-mode=nil`.
 Note that many modes enable this by default.

+## Tree-sitter

+`indent-bars` can optionally use tree-sitter when configured in supported files to improve the calculation of bar depth.
+For example, many modes wrap function definitions to align parameters with the opening `(`.
+With the help of tree-sitter, `indent-bars` can avoid adding unwanted additional bars there.
+It also can be used to identify strings, and to tweak the behavior of blank line display.
+See options above.

+**Note**: This requires Emacs 29 built with tree-sitter support, and the appropriate tree-sitter grammars installed for languages of interest.

 ## Display